André de La Barre: Death

 During 1793, the Army of the Eastern Pyrenees had been disrupted by the all-powerful representatives on mission to an extraordinary degree.
-When Dugommier assumed command, two new representatives were assigned to the army, Pierre Soubrany and Édouard Jean Baptiste Milhaud.
+When Dugommier assumed command, two new representatives were assigned to the army, Pierre-Amable de Soubrany and Édouard Jean Baptiste Milhaud.
 Dugommier enjoyed good relations with the two, and the new representatives were able to obtain better supplies for the army.
 Nevertheless, the two representatives used their authority to punish a large number of officers, both good and bad.

 Dugommier was wounded at Collioure on 16 May.
 He recuperated at Narbonne and only returned to the army in early June.
 At La Jonquera, Dugommier ordered Catherine-Dominique de Pérignon, leading his center division, to mount a reconnaissance of the Spanish defenses and try to interfere with their construction.
 On the night of 6 June, Pérignon advanced on the Spanish positions, crossing to the west bank of the Llobregat River.
 The Spanish commander Luis Fermín de Carvajal, Conde de la Unión brought up a force of Spanish cavalry to attack Pérignon's flank.
 La Barre had an inferior force of French cavalry that might have delayed the Spanish attack.
 However, Soubrany was present and, overruling La Barre, he ordered the French cavalry to charge.
 The French horsemen were routed by the superior force of Spanish cavalry and La Barre was mortally wounded.
 Augereau attacked the Spanish camp at Llers, but both his and Pérignon's divisions were compelled to retreat.
 La Barre died on 7 June 1794.